The Stunning Transformation Of Jacob Elordi

 And let's not forget all the music he listened to every day.
 "I listened to a lot of Eminem," he claimed.
 Although he said some of his words would come out a bit more "aggressive" from all the rap music, he's learned to make his accent more "California and universal" over time.

-Jacob was an extra in Pirates of the Caribbean
+Jacob Elordi was an extra in Pirates of the Caribbean

-"The Kissing Booth" wasn't the first film Jacob Elordi ever worked on.
-Back when he was 17 years old, he was in the film "Pirates of the Caribbean: Dead Men Tell No Tales."
+Back when he was 17 years old, Jacob Elordi was in the film "Pirates of the Caribbean: Dead Men Tell No Tales."
 However, as hard as you may look to find him, you most likely won't be able to.
 That's because he was an extra in the film and did not portray a specific character.
 "People are always trying to find me in the movie," Elordi told GQ in July of 2020.
 "I was in the background of the movie.
 I wasn't in the movie.
 I wasn't credited.
 I wasn't billed.
 I didn't audition.
 I was an extra."
 He pauses to add, tongue-in-cheek, "And it was one of the best things I've done in my entire life."

-Aside from the popular teen show "Euphoria" and "The Kissing Booth" trilogy, you can also find Elordi in projects such as "The Very Excellent Mr. Dundee," "Deep Water," "Acting for a Cause," and "Swinging Safari" (via IMDb).
+Aside from his more popular roles, you can find Elordi in projects such as "The Very Excellent Mr. Dundee," "Deep Water," "Acting for a Cause," and "Swinging Safari."

-Netflix's The Kissing Booth trilogy put Jacob on the map
+Netflix's The Kissing Booth trilogy put Elordi on the map, but he struggled with the instant fame

 Although Jacob Elordi has been in numerous shows and films throughout his career, what really introduced us to his talent was his role as Noah Flynn in Netflix's "The Kissing Booth" trilogy.
-He was so dedicated to the role that he even learned how to ride a motorcycle, which his character used on a regular basis (via Just Jared Jr.).
+He even learned how to ride a motorcycle, which his character used on a regular basis (via Just Jared Jr.).

 Euphoria changed his life

-Although starring in "The Kissing Booth" trilogy definitely put Jacob Elordi on the map and catapulted him into viewers' hearts, "Euphoria" was the show that really helped him become a star.
-In an interview with Wonderland Magazine in August of 2019, Elordi opened up about how he was almost homeless when he first auditioned for the role of Nate Jacobs in the hit HBO show, and how his life changed forever as soon as he found out he got the role.
+Although starring in "The Kissing Booth" trilogy definitely put Jacob Elordi on the map and catapulted him into viewers' hearts, "Euphoria" was the show that really cemented him as a star.
+In an interview with Wonderland Magazine in August 2019, Elordi opened up about how he was almost homeless when he first auditioned for the role of Nate Jacobs in the hit HBO show, and how his life changed forever as soon as he found out he got the role.

 "I auditioned — this was at a point where the movies that I'd made hadn't come out.
 I had no money, I didn't have anything, I was practically homeless in LA — and I went to the casting and I forgot my lines," he said.
 Later that day, he got the call that would change his career.
 "I had no name, I had no backing, you could not find any video of me acting anywhere.
 I was just a child, and they cast me.
 I was quite lucky."
 Although we have some issues with Nate Jacobs, we will forever be Team Jacob Elordi.

-He was injured in a fight scene while filming Euphoria
+He was injured in a fight scene while filming the HBO show

 If you are a major fan of HBO's "Euphoria," then you know Jacob Elordi's character, Nate Jacobs, isn't the most likable of the bunch — and his character's father Cal, played by Eric Dane, isn't much better.
 In the first season's finale back in 2019, the episode ended with an intense fight scene between Nate and his dad that left viewers shaken and ready for more in Season 2.